jagretti/practical-test/README.md

 There are two modules:
 * VPC: Creates a VPC with three public/private subnets, along with the corresponding NAT gateways and EIPs.
 * EKS cluster: Create a simple EKS cluster, with one AWS managed nodegroup, and its corresponding security group.

+I used these modules to create both the VPC and EKS cluster, is a good practice to use modules so the TF code is easily reusable.